 I acquired a heavy load of quintessential teenage angst around 14 that had me moaning and groaning about how boring it was.
 I wanted some excitement in my life, and growing up on acreage in a small town called Qualicum Beach didn’t fit the bill.

-If you didn’t get to the video store by 7 pm, the three channels the TV antennae on our TV spottily provided were all we had to entertain us technology wise.
-I dreamed of fast cars, fashion, and make up, and experiences that were other worldly compared to what was offered in the sleepy semi-retirement town I grew up in.
+If you didn’t get to the video store by 7 pm, the three channels the antennae on our TV spottily provided were all we had to entertain us technology wise.
+I dreamed of a life of excess and excitement: fast cars, fashion, and makeup, and experiences that were otherworldly compared to what was offered in the sleepy semi-retirement town I grew up in.

 But the island was still an extremely beautiful place to grow up.

 I moved away at 19 with a boyfriend, which in hindsight, was a pretty ballsy move as we hadn’t been together that long.
 But it was my way out of Qualicum, and a chance to live in the city.
-Thus began the start of a 10-year quasi-adult experience, living, working, and going to school in Calgary, Alberta.
+Thus began the start of an 8-year quasi-adult experience, living, working, and going to school in Calgary, Alberta.